zawthanoo/spring-rest-kubernetes/README.md

       - checkout
       - setup_remote_docker
 ```
 Pull/down and cache the dependencies lib.
-For the first time, there is no cache.
-It will be download/pull form public repo(Eg, maven-public)
+There is no cache for firsttime build.
+It will be download/pull from public repo(Eg, maven-public)

 ```yml
       # Download and cache dependencies